 Luxury Real Estate: Impact of the DPE on the Sale Price

-What is ECD?
+What is the DPE?

 1.1.
 Buyer expectations

 1.2.
-Regulatory standards
+Regulatory Standards

 2.2.
-Price negotiation
+Price Negotiation

 2.3.
 Evolution of trends